 Sample: Multi-stage probability sampling was used in the selection of sample spots.
 For additional information on sampling, please refer to the Original P.I.
 Documentation section of the ICPSR Codebook.

-Weight: To yield representative figures at the national level, census-based population weights are applied to the survey data.
+Weight: The data are not weighted.
+To yield representative figures at the national level users should apply census-based population weights to the survey data prior to analysis.
 The weight projection is computed by dividing the projected population in the area by the sample size of the same area.
 Appropriate projected factors were applied so that original population proportions were reflected in the data tables using this formula.
 Population Projection factors (Weight)= Population/No. of Interviews.
+Three weights were used in this collection.
+The household head data weight used was WGTHH.
+The household members data weight used was WGTHM.
+The probability respondent data weight used was WGT.
+Please refer to the Original P.I.
+Documentation in the ICPSR Codebook for additional information on weighting.

 Mode of Data Collection: face-to-face interview